MANHATTAN CITY MANAGER RESIGNS

 Enterprises, Western Wireless, Farrar Corporation, Troy Design and

 Manufacturing Corporation, and Light Solutions Incorporated.
-He also
+He also helped

 facilitate the expansion of existing businesses, such as Manko Window